 This tendency was also present in both read and spontaneous speech of the second category of participants who are English teachers as demonstrated by the significant statistical tests used in the study.
-Though the significance level of the test in spontaneous speech was higher than in read speech, the difference was not great (T=34 in spontaneous speech, T=3 in read speech).
-This shows that unlike segmental errors (the nasalized vowel segment/E)/) that can be more controlled in read speech than in spontaneous speech, word stress errors are unlikely to be subject to speaking style or speed.
+Though the significance level of the test in spontaneous speech was higher than in read speech, the difference was not great (T=34 in spontaneous speech, T=31 in read speech).
+This shows that unlike segmental errors (the nasalized vowel segment $[\tilde{\boldsymbol{\epsilon}}]$) that can be more controlled in read speech than in spontaneous segment [\tilde{E}]) that can be more controlled in read speech than in spontaneous speech, word stress errors are unlikely to be subject to speaking style or speed.
 Actually, the stress of a single word in English is part of its identity and has to be acquired simultaneously with its meaning and syntactic category.
-Tunisian teachers seem also to resort French in assigning stress to English polysyllabic words, especially regular past verbs such as "educated, hampered" and their behavior was very similar to that of students.
+Although teachers have a higher proficiency level in English and despite the fact that the target words were all high frequency words, Tunisian teachers seem also to resort French in assigning stress to English polysyllabic words, especially regular past verbs such as educated, disliked and their behavior was very similar to that of students.
 Although the test items were included as one single variable (without any attributes such syntactic category of the word: verbs, nouns, adjectives) in the statistical analysis, the error analysis revealed that teachers made less errors in stress assignment to nouns or adjectives than to regular past verbs.
 The lack of mastery of the pronunciation of this important suprasegmental feature "word stress" by the teachers and their tendency to resort to the previously learnt language (French) rules seems to have been transferred to their students, who in turn produced wrong renditions of English word stress.
 According to Ringbom, (1987), transfer is more likely to happen from the first language than from later-learned languages.
 However, the present study shows that typological similarity between the languages involved seems to have a stronger effect.
-The findings of this study are, thus, in conformity with previous research evidence such as Mohle (1989), Singleton (1987), and Cenoz (1998) that proved cross-linguistic transfer in multilingual acquisition, especially when the languages involved are similar in many aspects.
+The findings of this study are, thus, in conformity with previous research evidence such as Möhle (1989), Singleton (1987), and Cenoz (1998) that proved cross-linguistic transfer in multilingual acquisition, especially when the languages involved are similar in nany aspects.
 The transfer theory has been criticized and rejected in many fields of second language learning.
-However, at pronunciation level, its role has always been recognized especially in accounting for foreign accent and in relation to the acquisition of some segments and suprasegmental features of the target language (Celce-Murcia, Brinston & Goodwin, 1996).
-Acquiring English as a third language is different from acquiring it as a second language.
-Therefore, practical implications such as the best age for introducing different languages as well as the desired level of proficiency in each need to be carefully planned.
-In addition, the socio-cultural context in which languages are learned needs to be taken into consideration because research evidence shows that it does affect the acquisition of a third language (Safont, 2005).
-Since in most multicultural societies languages have different status and roles and are used for different functional purposes as it is the case in the Tunisian educational context, designing special language teaching programs with specific foci that address the potential difficulties of a group of learners and provide the right remedy for them, especially in pronunciation teaching, is has now become a necessity.
+However, at pronunciation level, its role has always been recognized especially in accounting for foreign accent and in relation to the acquisition of som and the present study show that it does affect the acquisition of a third language.
+Since in most multicultural societies languages have different status and roles and are used for different functional purposes as it is the case in the Tunisian educational context, designing special language teaching programs with specific foci that address the potential difficulties of a group of learners and provide the right remedy for them, especially in pronunciation teaching, has now become a necessity.